dotnet/core/Documentation/ilcRepro.md

 ## Creating and Sending a .NET Native repro

+*NOTE: If you run this more than once, you'll want to make sure that the ilcRepro.zip doesn't already exist by deleting it out of the target folder.
+This is scheduled to be fixed for VS Update 2.*

 1. Add `<NetNativeReproPath>C:\myReproDirectory</NetNativeReproPath>` to the primary PropertyGroup in your project file, the file ending in csproj, vsproj, vcxproj, or jsproj.
 You can set `C:\myReproDirectory` to any directory that exists.
 [Examples are below.](#examples)
 2. Rebuild your app.
 You will find ilcRepro.zip in the repro directory you specified above.
 3. Put ilcRepro.zip on your OneDrive, Dropbox, or another storage provider.
 Send a link to ilcRepro.zip and a description of your issue to dotnetnative@microsoft.com.